sunryung/sunryung.github.io/index.md

 permalink: /
 ---

-I am a political scientist specializing in green industrial policy, energy transition politics, and the comparative political economy of East Asia.
-My research focuses in particular on Korea, Japan, and Taiwan.
+I study how democratic states in Northeast Asia build and deploy strategic state capacity to navigate industrial and technological transformation.
+My research examines how governments reconcile decarbonization goals with geopolitical competition and industrial strategy.

+Focusing on Korea, Japan, and Taiwan, I analyze the political economy of energy transition, EV and battery supply chains, and critical mineral governance under intensifying US–China technological rivalry.

+I am a Senior Research Specialist at the Asia Pacific Foundation of Canada and received my PhD in Political Science from the University of British Columbia.